MauTrib/graph_neural_net/README.md

 |   └── metrics.py # computing scores
 |   └── losses.py  # computing losses
 |   └── optimizer.py # optimizers
+|   └── decoding.py #Transforming edge probability in tours
 |   └── utility.py
 |   └── maskedtensor.py # Tensor-like class to handle batches of graphs of different sizes
-├── commander.py # main file from the project serving for calling all necessary functions for training and testing ├── trainer.py # pipelines for training and validation ├── eval.py # testing models
+├── commander_tsp.py # main file from the project serving for calling all necessary functions for training and testing ├── trainer.py # pipelines for training and validation
 ```